- How to Tell if Nikes are Fake: Product and Packaging

 - The weight should feel light and balanced in your hand when you wear them.
 Counterfeiters have a problem imitating the real feel of Nikes, with the sole usually feeling clunky and heavy compared to the real thing.

-How to Spot Fake Nike Goods: In the Listing
+How to Tell If Nikes Are Fake from the Listing

 When shopping online, it’s tough to tell the difference between counterfeit Nike goods and genuine products.
 You can’t hold the sneakers or clothing in your hands to feel the quality of the materials, you can’t check the details close up, and you can’t try them on to see if the fit is right.